Ristar-art/logging/README.md

-# Getting Started with Logginf for company XYZ
+# Getting Started with Logging for company XYZ

 ## Available Scripts